 There is a selection of sandwiches, wraps, soups, and salads.
 French-style salads include Roasted Beet with Walnuts and Goat Cheese and a Green Salad with Pears, Pecans, and Gorgonzola.
 The entrees menu offers a grilled Ribeye, Shrimp Scampi, and Dijon Maple Pork Fillets.

-Sunday brunch offers Dutch Baby Pancakes, quiche, and popovers.
+Sunday brunch runs from 11pm ’til 8pm and offers Dutch Baby Pancakes, quiche, and popovers.
 Signature cocktails feature fresh, seasonal ingredients.

 Cafe Arielle and the Stabin Museum are prime examples of creative reuse with dining tables constructed of the silk cutting tables, shelves made of sewing machine cabinets and table legs of pipe from the original heating system.
 The Avant Garden even features a dramatic sculptural element of recycled bowling balls on the rock outcrop wall.
 Located on upper West Broadway, Café Arielle provides a unique dining experience in a stunning setting with a beautiful outdoor dining patio, pure and simple café menu, full bar, a children’s play area and galleries full of mesmerizing art in the Stabin Museum.